strzibny/invoice_printer/docs/SERVER.md

 Endpoints accept similar arguments as the corresponding methods to `InvoicePrinter`. `render` is used for directly getting the PDF output whereas `print` would accept `filename` option and save the document to that file.

+A content type is always `application/json` both for requests and responses.

 ### `POST /render`

 Directly render PDF data.